liquidcronos/rogata_engine/docs/source/usage.rst

 .. toctree::
    :hidden:

-The RoGaTa engine builds upon `Ros Melodic`_ to interface with the robots, and `OpenCV-Python`_ to calibrate the arena and track all dynamic objects.
+The RoGaTa engine builds upon `Ros Noetic`_ to interface with the robots, and `OpenCV-Python`_ to calibrate the arena and track all dynamic objects.
 The first step is thus to install ROS on all robots as well as the host PC.

 The host PC refers in this case to the PC which runs the engine which means that additionally OpenCV has to be installed there.